a-duncan/catch/README.md

 3. **Space Pong**

 Ten huge cups float in space.
 You are on a floating platform with a ball.
 Try to get the ball in the cups and don't fall.
-Hit or miss, the ball comes back.
+The ball comes back whether you hit or miss.
 Get all ten cups to win!

 ## v0.0.3 release notes